IODevBlue/StatusBarColors/README.md

 Uses
 ----
-Use Status Bar Colors when you need manipulate the Android status bar without worrying too much about implementation details and deprecated code.
+Use Status Bar Colors when you need to manipulate the Android status bar without worrying too much about implementation details and deprecated code.

 Usage
 -----